bluestacks/frontend-developer-challenge/README.md

 Once you are done, please share with us:
 1. Source code link (GitHub, BitBucket, etc)
-2. URL where you have hosted the project. **This step is very important**
+2. URL where you have **deployed** the project.
+You need to deploy the WebApp on some cloud platform and provide us the URL for the same. **This step is very important**
 3. Share the testcases for how you will test this Webpage in following format

 |Description | Execution steps | Expected output|